From Morainvilliers to Zola's house

 Worth a visit

 At the start of the route, you can see the church of Morainvilliers.
-If it is open, it is well worth taking a quick look inside.
+If it is open, a quick look inside is a must.

 In Médan, you can see the house where Émile Zola lived.
-It is closed to the public and is set to become a Dreyfus museum in 2018.
+It is closed to the public and is set to house a Dreyfus museum in 2018.

-Also in Médan, at 43 Rue Pierre Curie, you can admire the château immortalised by Paul Cézanne.
-This former hunting lodge preserves the memory of Ronsard and the poets of the Pléiade, King Henry IV and his love affair with the beautiful Gabrielle d'Estrées, and the Belgian poet Maurice Maeterlinck.
+Also in Médan, at 43 Rue Pierre Curie, you can admire the château immortalised by Paul Cézanne; this former hunting lodge preserves the memory of Ronsard and the poets of the Pléiade, of King Henry IV and his love affair with the beautiful Gabrielle d’Estrées, as well as that of the Belgian poet Maurice Maeterlinck.

 Reviews and comments